 BSF regularly serves as the coordinating entity for globally sensitive matters such as the challenge Burisma is currently confronting.
-While each of the components of the Global Defense Strategy draws on experts and experiences that are unique, we firmly believe that only an integrated approach led by BSF can ensure that strategy remains consistent across all aspects of the controversy; that internal investigations are conducted timely, thoroughly and accurately; that litigation positions or positions taken with a legislator or regulator are not undercut elsewhere; and that deliberations and communications forged in crisis are protected to the maximum permissible extent by applicable legal privileges.
+While each of the components of the Global Defense Strategy draws on experts and experiences that are unique, we firmly believe that only that litigation positions or positions taken with a legislator or regulator are not undercut elsewhere; and that deliberations and communications forged in crisis are protected to the maximum permissible extent by applicable legal privileges.
 Each of the groups highlighted above are accustomed to the collaborative nature of these undertakings and understand the role that each plays within the broader ecosystem of a defense that BSF has put together on your behalf.
-As you read the summaries of our political, legal and public relations elements below, you'll see that each element informs and is informed by the others. .
-Political a.
-Since Ukraine's judicial system (particularly in politicized cases) is unpredictable, Burisma is seeking to address fighting any potential lawsuit through non-judicial channels. b.
-Overall Strategy i.
-Meet with the U.S. officials in Washington, DC who are leading U.S. policy related to Ukraine to brief them on who Burisma is, its significance to the future of Ukraine, and the Investigation in order to seek their advice and assistance; focus on why a legal challenge and/or a taking of $$\operatorname{\textsc{Burisma's}}$$ licenses is detrimental to both U.S. and Ukrainian national interests.
+As you read the summaries of our political, legal and public relations elements below, you'll see that each element informs and is informed by the others.